+Bard - Rank 3

 Druid - Rank 2

-Mage - Rank 3

-Warrior Mage - Rank 3
+Mage, Warrior Mage - Rank 3

-Length 100 syllables Duration
+Length 100 syllables Duration: Concentration

-Range Caster Area of Effect
+Range Caster Area of Effect: 3ft.
+Radius

 Material Component Class symbol

-This spell allows the caster to detect the location of any traps within a 10' radius of her position.
-She can continue to detect as long as she concentrates, but she cannot run, cast another spell, fight, or take damage, or the concentration is broken.
+This spell allows the caster to detect the location of any non magical traps within a 3' radius of their position.
+They can continue to detect as long as they concentrate, but they cannot run, cast another spell, fight, or take damage, or the concentration is broken.

-When this spell is fully reduced (11th rank for Druids, 12th for Mage & Warrior Mage), the caster becomes aware of the specific nature of any traps detected.
+When this spell is fully reduced, the caster becomes aware of the specific nature of any non magical traps detected.